moparthys/coding-challenge/README.md

 6. The updated graph_count graph is then processed by compute_median which returns the median to 2 digits significance.
 7. Finally, the median is stored in the output.txt

 The algorithm is optimized by the use of datetime utilities as well as using as little memory as possible (reusing data structures where possible in loops).
-This algorithm runs in $O(N*T + T \log T)$ where $N$ is the total number of transactions, and $T$ is the largest number of transactions within any 60 second window.
+This algorithm runs in O(N*T + T log T) where N is the total number of transactions, and T is the largest number of transactions within any 60 second window.
 The sorting of the 60 second window is done by timsort which is used in computing the median.
-The insertion of each new transaction in a 60 second window takes a total of $N*T$.
+The insertion of each new transaction in a 60 second window takes a total of N*T.

 There are numerous unit tests used that are defined in insight_testsuite/run_tests.py and insight_testsuite/tests.py.
 All unit tests use different types of transactions and preloaded graphs to test the intricate details of different test cases.